Blog on Inspiration from Tao

 7. You may count your breathing to help you stay focused.
 Breathe only very slowly.
 Let the air goes right to your abdomen, rather than your lungs, when breathing in.
 Your abdomen inflates when you inhale, and contracts when you exhale.
 This is described as abdomen breathing.

 8. It is important to understand that the act of counting your breathing is meant to help you focus, not inhaling the chi energy.
-The chi energy is already in you for you to tap into, and the chi that flows to you from external does not flow through breathing.
+The chi energy in your body is already in you for you to tap.
+The chi energy from the environment, on the other hand, would flow into your body from any part of your body, not confining to your nose.

 9. Having repeated the exercise for some time, you may come to a stage when your body produces heat from within.
-This shows that the qi energy in you is working.
-You may also feel the qi energy moving around the body, resulting in your body making some uncontrolled movements.
+This shows that the chi energy in you is working.
+You may also feel the chi energy moving around the body, resulting in your body making some uncontrolled movements.
 Stay calm, do not be bothered.

-10. In the process, insights and inspirations arise spontaneously.
+10. In the process, you may experience spontaneous insights and inspirations.
 Do not get excited.
 Stay calm.

 11. When you feel that you’d like to stop, bring your mind back.
 Slowly open your eyes, and calmly return to your normal self.
 Rest the two palms horizontally before you chest, with the palms up.
-Turn the palms down, press the air of qi below your palms down, with palms moving downward and stop at the abdomen level, as if storing the qi energy to your stomach.
-Repeat the movements twice.
-Rub your palms to activate the qi in your palm, and massage your face with the qi.
-End the session.
+Turn the palms down, press the air of chi downward with the palms in horizontal position, bringing them from the chest level to the level of abdomen, as if storing the chi energy to your stomach.
+Repeat the movements three times.
+Rub your palms to activate the chi in your palm, and massage your face with the chi energy.